shixingxing/Duix-Mobile/duix-android/dh_aigc_android/README_en.md

             "play.error" -> {
                 // Audio playback exception
             }
-            "play.progress" -> {
-                // Audio playback progress
         }
     }
 }
-}

 ```

-### 5. Terminate Current Broadcast
+### 6. Terminate Current playback

-Call this interface to terminate the broadcast when the digital human is broadcasting.
+Call this interface to terminate the playback when the digital human is playing.

 Function definition: